ChesterLen/data-dashboard-project/README.md

 🛍️ Sales Data Dashboard

-Welcome to the Sales Data Dashboard project!
 This repository contains all the code and resources for analyzing sales data and creating an interactive dashboard to visualize key business metrics using Python and SQL.

 📋 Project Overview